- Why study Medicine at Christ's?

 You need to make a UCAT account and register to sit the UCAT before you apply to Cambridge.
 Account registration opens in May and tests are taken between July and September in the year you apply.
 Please see the UCAT 2024 dates.
 There is an entry fee - see the Pearson VUE website for details of the costs for 2024 applicants when available, and note that there is a UCAT bursary for UK students in financial need.
 You will need to sit the UCAT at a Pearson VUE test centre.
 There are tests centres in over 180 countries - see the Pearson VUE find a test centre page to find the centre nearest to you.

 To prepare for the UCAT we advise you to familiarise yourself with the format and use the preparation advice and resources on the UCAT website, alongside question banks and practice tests.
 See the UCAT preparation page.
-When using specemin or past papers, we advise you to restrict yourself to the time you would have during a real test for the best preparation.
+When using specimen or past papers, we advise you to restrict yourself to the time you would have during a real test for the best preparation.

 You will receive your UCAT results via the Pearson VUE booking portal approx three weeks after you take the test.
 The results will automatically be shared with us (you don't need to send them to us).
-Thee is no set score that we are looking for and we don't expect you to get every question right.
+There is no set score that we are looking for and we don't expect you to get every question right.
 The UCAT forms part of our holistic admissions process, which means that we will look at your scores in the context of your whole application.

 Interviews